Electric Vehicles

 Fees at each of the stations vary depending on site characteristics and are as follows:

-Level 2 Chargers – Charged per hour
+Level 2 chargers – charged per hour

-• Dedicated Charging: $2/hr (Note: Anvil Centre Level 2 chargers offer dedicated charging at $1/hr)
+- Dedicated charging: $2/hr (Note: Anvil Centre Level 2 chargers offer dedicated charging at $1/hr)

-• Level 2 or Load Shared Charging: $1/hr
+- Load Shared Charging: $1/hr

 Level 3 Fast Chargers – Charged per minute

-Access to charging at home is a key factor in the decision to purchase an electric vehicle (EV).
-The City recognizes that over time the majority of electric vehicle charging will mainly occur at home, rather than ‘at work’ or ‘on the go’.
-As such, equipping new residential buildings with the capacity for electric vehicle charging at a level where a full charge can easily occur during the evening and overnight hours is prioritized and is key in supporting the transition to zero-emission vehicles in New Westminster.
+The City recognizes that over time, the majority of EV charging will occur at home.
+As such, equipping new residential buildings with the capacity for EV charging at a level where a full charge can easily occur during the evening and overnight is key in supporting the transition to zero-emission vehicles in New Westminster.
+It is also much more cost effective to provide EV charging infrastructure at the time of construction, rather than retrofitting afterwards.

-These requirements were adopted by City Council on October 1, 2018, and are now part of Section 100 of the Zoning Bylaw
+These requirements were adopted by City Council on October 1, 2018 and are now part of Section 100 of the Zoning Bylaw

-Adding Electric Vehicle Charging Stations to Existing Residential Buildings
+• Adding Electric Vehicle Charging Stations to Existing Residential Buildings

 For apartment, condo, and townhome dwellers, strata councils, and property managers looking to install EV charging stations, visit EVCondo.ca